haoweiiil/lyrics-generation/baseline.md

 ## Evaluation result

 We evaluated the baseline model with similar procedure as the previous simple-baseline version.
-We randomly sample input lines from training and test files, then predict the next line, and compare this line to true next line using various metrics.
+We randomly sample input lines from training and test files, then predict the next line (word by word), and compare this line to true next line using various metrics.

 The result is presented in the following table.

-**TODO: Change the numbers in the following table**

 |               | Avg Train |
 |---------------|-----------|